golanglibs/goassert/README.md

 * `NotEqual` - asserts two values are not equal.
 Values must be comparable
 * `Nil` - asserts the value is nil
 * `NotNil` - asserts the value is not nil
-* `EqualSlice` - asserts two slices have the same values in the same order.
-The elements must be comparable
-* `NotEqualSlice` - asserts two slices do not have the same values in the same order.
-The elements must be comparable
 * `SimilarSlice` - asserts two slices have the same values in any order.
 The elements must be comparable
 * `NotSimilarSlice` - asserts two slices do not have the same values.
 The elements must be comparable
-* `EqualMap` - asserts two maps have same key-value pairs.
-The values must be comparable
-* `NotEqualMap` - asserts two maps do not have same key-value pairs.
-The values must be comparable

 ### Collection
 * `EmptySlice` - asserts the slice is empty.
 The assertion will fail if the slice is nil